MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced.md

 ### Dataverse Environments

 The application will manage deploying solutions from Development to Validation to Testing and to Production.
-The environment into which you are deploying the ALM Accelerator app will need to be created with a Dataverse database.
+The environment into which you're deploying the ALM Accelerator app will need to be created with a Dataverse database.
 Additionally, any target environment requires a Dataverse database in order to deploy your solutions.

+> [!NOTE]
-> [!NOTE] Currently the ALM Accelerator is not compatible with Dataverse for Teams.
+Currently the ALM Accelerator is not compatible with Dataverse for Teams.
 Both the AA4AM App and the associated AzDO pipelines assume the full version of Dataverse is being used in all environments.

 You'll need to **create an environment in which to set up the AA4AM Solution**.
 It's recommended to install AA4AM in the same environment as other CoE Starter Kit Solutions.
 For more information about how to decide on the best strategy for your organization, go [Establishing an Environment Strategy for Microsoft Power Platform](https://docs.microsoft.com/power-platform/guidance/adoption/environment-strategy) and [Environment strategy for ALM](https://docs.microsoft.com/power-platform/alm/environment-strategy-alm).

 ### Azure DevOps Environment

 This solution uses Azure DevOps for source control and deployments (pipelines).
-You can sign up for Azure DevOps for free for up to 5 users on the [Azure DevOps](https://azure.microsoft.com/services/DevOps/) site.
+You can sign up for Azure DevOps for free for up to five users on the [Azure DevOps](https://azure.microsoft.com/services/DevOps/) site.

 ### Users and Permissions

-In order to complete the steps below you will need the following users and permissions in Power Platform, Azure DevOps and Azure.
+In order to complete the steps below, you'll need the following users and permissions in Power Platform, Azure DevOps and Azure.

 - A licensed **Azure user** with Permissions to **create and view AAD Groups**, **create App Registrations** and **Grant Admin consent** to App Registrations in Azure Active Directory.
 - A licensed **Azure DevOps** user with Permissions to **create and manage Pipelines, Service Connections, Repos and Extensions**.